reframejs/reframe/docs/sections/doNotRenderInBrowser.md

 Setting `doNotRenderInBrowser: true` makes the page considerably faster.
 So if your page has no interactive views, then you should set `doNotRenderInBrowser: true`.
-(Precisely speaking, you should set `doNotRenderInBrowser: true` if and only if your page's views are stateless.)
+(Precisely speaking, you should set `doNotRenderInBrowser: true` when your page's views are stateless.)

 By setting `doNotRenderInBrowser: true` to all your pages, you remove browser-side JavaScript.
-In other words you remove the frontend and the view library (React/Vue/etc.) is only used on the server as an HTML template engine.
+In other words you remove the frontend:
+The view library (React/Vue/etc.) is only used on the server as an HTML template engine.